Using personal experience fixing leaky faucets, Mrs. Menagerie aims to help you do the same without spending a lot of time or money.

 - Take the O-ring or packing and your spout to your local hardware store to purchase an exact replacement.
 Don't be afraid to ask for assistance.
 It is important to get the right size and fit for your particular faucet.

-Replacing the Handle O-Ring (Packing)
+Replace the Handle O-Ring (Packing)

 If your faucet has separate handles (from the spout), the leak may be coming from a worn-out O-ring or packing in the handle.
 Replacing the packing in the handle(s) is similar to replacing it in the spout.